 Waste estimates ranged from 22% to 90%, with almost half at 40-90%.
 (Perhaps not surprising, a quarter of respondents couldn't even offer a guess.)

 Who do you train?

-When you correlate the selection method with the perceived waste, the surprising result is that those lawyers who requested training wasted it the most.
+When you correlate the selection method with the perceived waste, the surprising result is that the lawyers who requested training wasted it the most -- 79%.
 Why is that?

 All lawyers want to have more business, so when their firm offers or suggests biz dev training, they opt in.
 However, most don’t know what it will actually take to get business, so they’re making an uninformed choice.
 When the training begins and they see what’s required, they realize that they’re not willing to do that, so they opt out, wasting the firm’s money and the opportunity.